Interpretable Binaural Deep Beamforming Guided by Time-Varying Relative Transfer Function: Experimental Study

-The results indicate that incorporating the RTF does not lead to a substantial change in SI-SDR performance.
+SI-SDR results are presented in Table~\ref{tab:MODEL_RESULTS}.
+For the 8-channel case, the results indicate that incorporating the RTF does not substantially affect SI-SDR performance.
 The oracle RTF achieves the best results among the three configurations, though the improvement over the other cases remains insignificant.
+In the binaural case, we observe only a slight improvement over the no-RTF case.